PostHog/posthog.com/contents/blog/a-non-coders-thoughts-on-everybody-codes-culture.md

 Ultimately, while I was initially nervous about the ‘everyone codes’ culture at PostHog, it hasn’t taken me long to start seeing benefits.
 As a team, we can move faster; and as individuals, we can have greater impact with less bureaucracy - as shown when I made [my first product update](https://github.com/PostHog/posthog/pull/4584) in only my second week.

-Loved this?
-Subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics.
+_Loved this?
+Follow us on [Twitter](https://twitter.com/posthoghq) and [LinkedIn](https://linkedin.com/company/posthog) and subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics._